 We are an inclusive school where, within an environment of mutual respect, each child’s ability is recognised, valued and developed through a creative and challenging curriculum.

 We are committed to working in partnership with parents/carers and the wider community to provide an inspiring, stimulating and caring environment for our children.
 This will enable them to take the next steps in their lives confidently and successfully when they leave Glapton Academy.

 Our job is to Lead, Empower, Aspire and Drive our children to experience and gain these key values and experiences: Happiness, Friendship, Discovery, Inspiration and Success and ultimately create Awesome Memories of their time here with us in the academy.

 At the Glapton Academy, we believe that it is important that each child is given the opportunity to develop his/her full potential and we are continuously striving to enable our children to succeed and to provide an education of the highest quality to enable each child to be their very best when they leave us in Year 6.

 Our Academy seeks to provide a rich and creative curriculum with the highest expectations for our children to attain high standards in all core skills and subject areas whilst discovering their interests and abilities in the wider curriculum and upholding core British Values.

-Our school aims to provide a, safe happy and caring environment where everyone is treated with respect and friendships are formed and positive memories created.
+Our school aims to provide a safe happy and caring environment where everyone is treated with respect and friendships are formed and positive memories are created.